mlhartme/maven-accio/README.md

 simple api for use in Java code, it does not include a command line interface.

-Summon is kind of a stripped-down Maven for "read-only" functionality, it does not execute any build phases, plugins or extensions, Technically, it uses the original Maven Libraries to resolve artifacts and load poms, but omits the execution stuff.
+Summon is kind of a stripped-down Maven for "read-only" functionality, it does not execute any build phases, plugins or extensions.
+Technically, it uses the original Maven Libraries to resolve artifacts and load poms, but omits the execution (or actively blocks - see security below) stuff.

 ## Example